gregogolla/investrak-iicdocs/user-modules/fund-transactions.md

 ## Add a new Fund transaction

 If your account has the required permissions you can add a new fund transaction.
-Click on the three horizontal dot menu on the `Fund Transactions` page and select the `New Transaction` option.
+Click on the three vertical dot menu on the `Fund Transactions` page and select the `New Transaction` option.

 <p align="center">
     <img src="images/5.4_Add_Fund_Tx_Menu.png" alt="Add Fund Transaction Menu">